iamkanishka/HTML-Practice/Readme.md

 36. Implement Nested Tables in HTML
 37. What are Web Forms.
 Elements present in the Web Form - HTML
 38. Fieldset and legend elements to group the Form Controls in the Form - HTML
+39. Different ways of using the Label element for a form control in the Form Element - HTML